 Your navigation should be easy to understand and use for a first-time visitor.
 You want someone to arrive on your website and know exactly where they can find the information they want and need without being confused.

-It should also reflect your buyer’s typical behavior on your site by bringing the pages they visit most often to the forefront.
-For example, if your blog is your most highly trafficed page, make it easily accessible through your navigation.
+It should also reflect your buyer’s typical behaviour on your site by bringing the pages they visit most often to the forefront.
+For example, if your blog is your most highly trafficked page, make it easily accessible through your navigation.
 Don’t hide your big sellers!

 4. Contact Info

 How many times have you been in need of customer service, but couldn’t get someone on the phone to save your life?

 Don’t put your prospects in the same position.

 Visitors should be able to find your contact information easily on your website.
 Most commonly found in the footer (like in the example from our website here), your website should include a mailing address, email address, and phone number in case someone is interested in reaching you.

 People want to work with people.
 Having this information readily available offers comfort by letting people know they can get a hold of someone if need be and also adds credibility, making it clear that this is the homepage of a legitimate business.